anees028/RemBg_python_app/README.md

 - The application can utilize GPU acceleration for faster processing
 - Processing time depends on the image size and your hardware configuration
+- Batch processing is optimized for handling multiple images efficiently

 ## Contributing